starface-support/sf-debug/README.md

 - Download the script to your appliance (e.g. /root/debug.sh) and make it executable.
 For that, execute\
-`curl -k --silent https://raw.githubusercontent.com/starface-support/sf-debug/master/debug.sh > /root/debug.sh && chmod +x /root/debug.sh`\
+`curl --silent https://raw.githubusercontent.com/starface-support/sf-debug/master/debug.sh > /root/debug.sh && chmod +x /root/debug.sh`\
 within the shell (SSH).
 - Start the script (you can use [Parameters](#Parameters)):\
 `/root/debug.sh`